Aellawah/Abdallah_portofolio/README.md

 # [Project 2: Canadian superstore sales analysis](https://github.com/Aellawah/Canadian-superstore-sales-analysis/blob/main/Canadian%20Superstore%20sales.ipynb)

-In this notebook we will explore Data of a canadian superstore that exists in different places around the world and try to gain some insights about the business.
+In this notebook we will explore Data of a canadian superstore that exists in different places around the world and try to gain some insights about the business and the most selling products.

 * We have concluded that the sales trend over the years is increasing along the from 2011 to 2014
 * Customers prefer to use Standard class & Second class as shipping modes